Napa

 Layers (light jacket or vest)

-Napa mornings can be cool even in summer; morning tee times start in the low 60s and warm quickly through the round.
+Napa mornings can be cool even in summer; Morning tee times start in the low 60s and warm quickly through the round.

 Good sunscreen

-California wine country sun is strong throughout the year; apply before the round even in cooler months.
+California wine country sun is strong throughout the year; Apply before the round even in cooler months.

 Comfortable shoes for off-course time